If someone is in crisis

 - Being unable to sleep, or sleeping all the time

-For a more complete list of warning signs, as well as comprehensive lists of risk factors and protective factors, please consult the American Association of Suicidology website.
+For a more complete list of warning signs, as well as comprehensive lists of risk factors and protective factors, please consult the American Foundation for Suicide Prevention or National Alliance on Mental Illness New Hampshire (NAMI NH) websites.

 Putting time and distance between a suicidal person and a gun may save a life.